anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 * Source IP Address

 #### 6.3.7.5 Data Retention
-* Log files must be retained for 180 days or per your customer mandate, whichever is higher.
+* Log files must be retained for 180 days, or the relevant regulator mandate, or your customer mandate, whichever is higher.
-* Implementation and monitoring: after 180 days or your mandated rention period, security audit logs must be destroyed.
+* Implementation and monitoring: after 180 days or your mandated retention period, security audit logs must be destroyed.